Your No-Panic Guide To LA Life, And The New (And Changing) Coronavirus Rules

 They get their name because of how they look, which is spiny around the edges, like a crown.
 And some coronaviruses are scarier than others.
-Scientists are still trying to figure out how dangerous this new (or "novel") coronavirus is.
+A lot is still unknown with this new ("novel") one.

 Coronaviruses generally jump from person to person on the droplets from coughs and sneezes.

 The CDC's current best guess is that the incubation period for novel coronavirus — that's the time from exposure to when symptoms first start showing up — is somewhere between two and 14 days.

 We still don't know exactly how easily this coronavirus can spread through the air, but at least 239 scientists in 32 countries think it's airborne.

 Another question has been viral load, or the amount of the virus in your system.
 It's still unclear whether viral load can affect your chances of getting sick, and recent studies suggest that it could affect the severity of your illness, Ferrer said.

 On May 15, public health officials announced that L.A.
 County had reduced the rate of COVID-19's spread from three people for every one person infected, to just one.
 By July, the situation had changed significantly.

 Ferrer said on July 6 that L.A.
 County was in "a new chapter of our response," adding, "cases are surging, hospitalizations are increasing and, mostly, this is all a reflection of a lot more community spread."